2026 Program Applications are now open

 This is Your Opportunity to Volunteer in Italy!

-Summer Camps organized by the Dante Alighieri Society of Michigan in partnership with the Oratories of Lombardy, Italy.
+The Dante Alighieri Society of Michigan organizes summer Camps in partnership with the Oratories of Lombardy, Italy.

-Do you speak some Italian?
+Do you speak any Italian?
 Do you want to live in Italy with a family next summer?
 Here’s a great opportunity – volunteering at a summer camp in Italy!

 Volunteers aged 18 to 25 will participate in a THREE-week program.
 Each volunteer will work alongside camp counselors to improve their Italian language skills during this time.

-PLEASE NOTE: Camp activity DO NOT include teaching English to children.
+PLEASE NOTE: Camp activity does NOT include teaching English to children.

 The Oratori Lombardi organizes camp activities that are subject to each parish organization.

-Volunteers are responsible for the cost of airfare.
+Volunteers are responsible for their own airfare costs.

 APPLICATION DEADLINES:

-- The accepted volunteer will be interviewed on Live Zoom for a language proficiency assessment based on ACTFL levels Novice High/Intermediate Mid or above.
+- The accepted volunteer will be interviewed via Zoom for a language proficiency assessment based on ACTFL levels: Novice High/Intermediate Mid or above.

 To apply, visit the ETIAS Website and use the homepage assessment tool.
-Complete your ETIAS application at least two months before departure to avoid delays or potential refusal.
+Complete your ETIAS application at least 2 months before your departure to avoid delays or a potential refusal.

 ***IMPORTANT****